Brian-Soh/Deepview-Competition/README.md

 # Deepview-Competition

 This repository contains the submission for Team 6 BBSD (Brian, Benyamin, Sam, and Dennis) for UBC Data Science Club's Deepview Computer Vision Hackathon which was held in collaboration with Dark Vision.
-We have included the two notebooks we created for data preprocessing, our model, and Lisa Y. W. Tang's model from a previous iteration of the competition.
-For additional context, we also included the competition outline and our presentation slide deck.
+Due to the computational limitations of our online shared notebook, we segmented each step of our pipeline into seperate notebooks.

+## Pipeline:
+**Data Preprocessing**
+- Extracted the voxel coordinates of the given training ultrasound and mesh files.
+- Normalized our ultrasound data points.
+- Casted a binary mask on over our mesh data points.
+- Sliced and resized data to be a 3D array of 256x256x1280.

+**Model Training**
+- Created and trained a Recurrent Convolutional Neural Network with 11 layers (1 input, 9 hidden, 1 output).
+- Used Batch Normalization and ReLU activation within our recurrent blocks to introduce non-linearity into our model and avoid the vanishing gradient problem.
+- Downsampling after each encoding layer and Upsampling after each encoding layer.

+**Reduced Model**
+- Due to our limitations in computing capacity, we trained a reduced model to fully demonstrate our pipeline.
+- The reduced model was trained on only 1 training set and 10 epochs, hence it lacks accuracy but is still able to plot out estimations.

+**Prediction Output and Chamfer Distance**
+- We apply the same preprocessing to the input ultrasound scan as we did for the training set
+- Converted our predicted points into a PLY file
+- Calculated the chamfer distance between the predicted output and the correct mesh to access accuracy

 ## Instructions
 **Environment Setup:**